NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 Unfortunately, we have to disappoint you right from the start, because neither hard nor soft water is ideal for making coffee.

 Hard water contains large amounts of minerals such as calcium and magnesium.
-These minerals bind more easily to certain compounds in the coffee, leading to a very intense flavour result.
-However, hard water also contains a high amount of bicarbonate, which is responsible for accentuating bitter tones.
+These minerals bind more easily to certain compounds in coffee, leading to a very intense flavour result.
+However, hard water also contains a high amount of bicarbonate, which is responsible for accentuating the bitter notes.

 Over time, hard water causes a build-up of minerals in coffee machines or kettles.
-In addition to shortening their lifespan, they also negatively affect the taste of your coffee.
+As well as shortening their lifespan, they also negatively affect the taste of your coffee.

 Conclusion about hard water: some minerals are necessary to get all the important flavours out of coffee, but too much of them causes subtle flavours and sugars to be overwhelmed by bitterness.